twitter-archive/torch-autograd/README.md

 Long-term, `autograd`'s goal is to become the most flexible way to describe arbitrary differentiable functions, with no compromise on performance.
-There are currently two main limitations to performance:
+There are currently a few limitations to performance:

 * no support for sparse tensors: for excessively sparse tensor updates (e.g. selecting a row in a tensor, and updating it), the gradient computation will be naive and dense.
 The best way to address this would be to add support for sparse tensors in Torch.
+* tape creation and evaluation: currently no caching of the tape is done, and each call to `grad(f)` generates a considerable amount of type checks and function calls.
+The plan is to write a caching mechanism that will save the tape for each given configuration of the function inputs - this will reduce the overhead considerably.
 * memory re-use: currently `autograd` doesn't do any memory caching, so each gradient estimation can potentially allocate lots of intermediate tensors.
   The best way to address this is to create a tensor pool, and have the tape re-use tensors from this pool as needed.
-This is one of the main TODOs below.

 TODO
 ----